Dialogic, LLC Terms of Use

 Dialogic is provided "as is," without warranties of any kind, including but not limited to availability, accuracy, or fitness for a particular purpose.
 No oral or written information obtained by you from Dialogic will create any warranty not expressly stated herein.

-Users may activate transcription technology to facilitate the use of our Service.
+Users may activate audio and transcription technology to facilitate the use of our Service.
 When activated, users consent to the recording and transcription of audio content but, in accordance with state laws, may still need to secure all-party consent from participants.
+Audio and transcription solutions are optional and can be deactivated in case of protection of participants' privacy and confidentiality, and in observance of laws to protect minors.

 All-party consents comprise California, Delaware, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana (requires notification only), New Hampshire, Oregon (One party consent for electronic conversations; two-party consent for in-person conversations), Pennsylvania, Washington, and Connecticut (Two party consent for electronic conversations; one-party consent for in-person conversations).
 Outside of the United States, Europe's General Data Protection Regulation (GDPR) and other regulations require that all parties involved in a call or meeting provide explicit consent before recording.
 A similar all-party consent applies to Australia.